suncoast-devs/handbook/lessons/misc-keys-to-student-success/reading/intro.md

 much as you like.
 Trust us to be the judges of that.
 Put all your effort in and we will tell you where you need to focus.

+## Focus on the "now"

+At some point you will fall behind on homework.
+Work on _todays_ assignment before trying to catch up on past assignments.
+We will let you know if you need to play catch up and which assignments are the most important.

+## Work on the current homework before the old

+If you are behind on homework work on the current homework before working on catching up.
+If you need to work on old homework first your instructor will let you know which homework is the most critical.

 ## Look backwards more than you look forwards

 Learning software development is a lifelong process.
 Each new thing you learn